mkwcat/gecko-codes/nsmbw/Allow-Movement-During-Cutscenes.md

 ## Allow Movement During Cutscenes [mkwcat]

+Allows player inputs during certain types of cutscenes.
+May cause softlocks and/or unintended side effects depending on how it's used.

 This code is for New Super Mario Bros.
 Wii.
 Many revisions may be untested.

 <details>